 Running the System Cooler

-Genesis’ direct-drive motors are designed with high motor constants (Km).
+Genesis’ direct drive motors are designed with superior motor constants (Km).
 For a given amount of torque, a high Km motor can operate at a lower temperature.
 This is critical for robot arms that operate near humans.
 Typically, outer touch temperatures of robotic arms must be 60°C or cooler to abide by safety standards.
 Although the motor must be derated to account for the lower winding temperature, high torque can still be achieved with Genesis’ unique motor technology.